Intedai/Color-Tools/README.md

 ## Editing settings:
 ![Settings](https://github.com/Intedai/Color-Tools/assets/69306633/8039c827-0b67-4e1a-836e-c865278d7dd0)
 You can change the color picker keybind from `k` to any alphanumeric character

+You can choose if you want the HEX characters to be uppercase or lowercase by ticking the `Uppercase for HEX characters` option on or off

 You can change the copy formats of every color representation:
 `{}` is a placeholder where the first one is `R` the second one is `G` and the third one is `B` (same with HSV and HEX)
 and then you can use the format `RGB ({}, {}, {}` for example

 you can use maximum three `{}` if you use less you will only get R,G in RGB and HEX or H,S in hsv

-if you use more than three you will get an error
+if you use more than three you will get an error:
 ![ERROR](https://github.com/Intedai/Color-Tools/assets/69306633/d051492b-f5d3-4596-8460-3b7419f58090)

 ## License